 - Coronavirus: 5 ways tech can help you stay in touch with family and friends

 - Coronavirus: how to protect your pensions and investments

 - Coronavirus: what it means for your travel insurance

 - Coronavirus scams – how to spot them and stop them

 Keep up to date on our latest coronavirus news and advice with Which?

 This story was published in March and has been updated since then.
-The last update was on 3 July with information about the FCA’s proposals for how motor finance and high-cost credit payment holidays will carry on.
+The last update was on 18 September with information about the FCA’s proposed plans for tailored ongoing support.